lauraschaposnik/old/_posts/2022-10-17-Rafe_Mazzeo.md

 categories: www
 ---

-We spent some time talking to Prof.Rafe Mazzeo from Stanford University, for whom the  interactions between mathematics and sciences became more compelling during the last years.
+We spent some time talking to Prof. Rafe Mazzeo from Stanford University, for whom the  interactions between mathematics and sciences became more compelling during the last years.

 <blockquote>
     I became very conscious of the beauty of the interactions of maths with physics, and also with more applied areas of mathematics.